Epworth Rectory Haunting: The Famous Haunting You’ve Never Heard Of

 The Wesley family was central to the haunting and significant in English religious history.
 Reverend Samuel Wesley (1662–1735) served as the rector of St Andrew’s Church from 1695 until his death in 1735.

-His wife, Susanna (1669–1742), was a devout and influential figure, often called “The Mother of Methodism” for her role in shaping her children’s religious upbringing.
+His wife, Susanna (1669–1742), was a devout and influential character, often called “The Mother of Methodism” for her role in shaping her children’s religious upbringing.
 The couple had 19 children, though only nine survived to adulthood.

 The children present during the haunting included: